Pressure mounts on Pritzker, legislators to end abuse, deaths at Menard Prison

 daughter sitting next to her mother who is in a wheelchair

 Mothers and former inmates of the Menard Correctional Center testified about the horrors their sons are enduring at the infamous 144-year-old prison last Saturday at the Rainbow PUSH Coalition.
-They testified that the horrors include: guards beating the men, unfairly ticketing them when they protest and throwing them into solitary confinement, as well as putting young inmates in areas that cause them to be raped and they refuse to transfer them closer to home when family members are on medical alert.
+They testified that the horrors include: guards beating the men, unfairly ticketing them when they protested and throwing them into solitary confinement, as well as putting young inmates in areas that cause them to be raped and they refuse to transfer them closer to home when family members are on medical alert.

 The testimony was during a symposium held at the Rainbow PUSH Coalition, 930 E. 50th St. The symposium was presented by Bishop Tavis Grant, national field director of the Rainbow PUSH Coalition, and sponsored by Frank Chapman, national executive director of the National Alliance Against Racist & Political Repression.
 It was Chapman who received 273 complaints from Menard prisoners and parents requesting help from a prison they called “The House of Horrors.”